LederCards/library/README.md

-# Limelight
+# Spotlight Card Library

-A simple and powerful search tool for Leder Games cards.
+A simple and powerful search tool for card games.

 ## Development